Health & Wellbeing

 Eat plenty of fruit and vegetables - try and aim for at least five portions of a variety of fruit and vegetables each day.

-Bread, rice, potatoes, pasta and other starchy foods
+Potatoes, bread, rice, pasta and other starchy Carbohydrates

 Foods and drinks high in fat and/or sugar

-These foods tend to be high in calories and some are high in saturated fat and salt which can be bad for your heart.
+These foods tend to be high in calories and some are high in saturated fat, free sugars* and salt which can be bad for your heart.
 Think about your portion size and watch how often you eat or drink these foods during the day.